bluesky-social/bsky-docs/docs/advanced-guides/oauth-client.md

 PDS (and entryway) instances also publish public JSON documents containing authorization server metadata.

 The PDS publishes a "protected resource metadata" file at the well-known HTTPS path `/.well-known/oauth-protected-resource`.
-This contains a field `authorization_servers` with an array of string URLs indicating the authorization server host.
-This might be the PDS itself, or it might be a separate "entryway" service for more complex PDS deployments.
+This contains a field `authorization_servers` with an array of URLs indicating the authorization server location (the origin or "issuer").
+This might be the PDS itself (same origin), or it might be a separate "entryway" service in large multi-PDS deployments.
 The authorization server metadata endpoint is `/.well-known/oauth-authorization-server`.
 The response includes the following fields relevant to clients:

-- `issuer` (string, required): the "origin” URL of the Authorization Server.
-Must be a valid URL, with `https` scheme.
+- `issuer` (string, required): the "origin" URL of the Authorization Server.
+Must be a valid URL, with `https` scheme, matching the origin of URL used to fetch this document.
 There must be no path segments.
 - `pushed_authorization_request_endpoint` (string, required): URL for Pushed Authentication Requests (PAR)
 - `authorization_endpoint` (string, required): URL for authorization interface
 - `token_endpoint` (string, required): URL for token requests